levistore/SwaggerExpressTemplate/README.md

 - Example API routes with CRUD operations
 - API documentation using JSDoc comments
 - Development mode with auto-restart using nodemon
+- Vercel deployment configuration with CDN for Swagger UI assets

 ## Project Structure